AckerlyXu/heima/articles/active-directory/connect/active-directory-aadconnectsync-understanding-architecture.md

 ---
-title: Azure AD Connect sync: Understanding the architecture | Azure
+title: 'Azure AD Connect sync: Understanding the architecture | Azure'
 description: This topic describes the architecture of Azure AD Connect sync and explains the terms used.
 services: active-directory
 documentationcenter: ''